 You can see Video of his directing work by clicking the MEDIA tab above.

 As a Teacher

 Drew has had the honor of working with children at the local Boys and Girls Club and through Oklahoma Children’s Theater after-school programs.
-In addition to his work in Oklahoma, he spent time at the West Point Military Academy where he helped a select group of cadets workshop their production of You Can’t Take it With You by George S. Kaufman and Moss Hart.
+In addition to his work in Oklahoma, he spent time at the United States Military Academy at West Point where he helped a select group of cadets workshop their production of You Can’t Take it With You by George S. Kaufman and Moss Hart.